dougc333/TestReact/component/controlled1/README.md

+DEMO controlled component using state in component, forms are CC beacuse every keypress is reflected in the state variable and this state is synchronized with the UI.
+Atomic operation is character keypress.
+This ignores validation.
-DEMO controlled component using state in component, forms are CC. how to use onChange, how to update state in component from UI change
+how to use onChange, how to update state in component from UI change
 add: is there onXXX which should be same as onChange?